paulbradshaw/MED7373-Data-Journalism/sql/readme.md

 You can use SQL queries in a range of contexts, including:

 * In **Google Sheets** you can query ranges of cells [using the function QUERY](https://www.sheetgo.com/query-formula-google-sheets/)
-* **Carto**: it is possible to generate maps based on SQL queries of datasets (look for the SQL toggle switch at the bottom of the data view - older tutorials will show it in a different place), and [to query data stored in Carto using their API](https://carto.com/docs/carto-engine/sql-api/making-calls/).
+* **Carto** (no longer accepting new registrations): it is possible to generate maps based on SQL queries of datasets (look for the SQL toggle switch at the bottom of the data view - older tutorials will show it in a different place), and [to query data stored in Carto using their API](https://carto.com/docs/carto-engine/sql-api/making-calls/).
 [Here, for example, is a URL which queries one of my public datasets](https://paulbradshawbcu.carto.com/api/v2/sql?q=SELECT%20outcome,object_of_search%20FROM%20table_2017_09_west_midlands_stop_and_search%20limit%2010) - the query is at the end of the url after `q=` with `%20` for spaces.
+I have written [this guide to SQL queries in Carto](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/sql/cartosql.md).
 * Scrapers in [Quickcode](https://quickcode.io/) (formerly Scraperwiki): once a scraper is running you can run SQL queries on that data, and query the JSON API using SQL queries
 * Data.world is a service for hosting and sharing data - and you can query that data using SQL.
 They have [a series of tutorials to help](https://docs.data.world/tutorials/dwsql/#sql-on-dataworld)
 * Within **R** you can use SQL queries with the package `sqldf`.
 The [documentation](https://cran.r-project.org/web/packages/sqldf/sqldf.pdf) states "The sqldf() or read.csv.sql() functions can also be used to read filtered files into R *even if the original files are larger than R itself can handle*" (my emphasis).
 You can find an R notebook with guidance on how to use the sqldf package in this folder.